TRLPC: Increasingly selective loan buyers demand higher prices

+LONDON, May 8 Aubrey Simpson-Orlebar has joined Marlborough Partners as a senior adviser, the debt advisory firm announced on Monday.

-NEW YORK A pricing correction in the U.S. leveraged loan market prompted by institutional buyers demanding to be paid more in exchange for taking on increased risk has led to four borrowers withdrawing opportunistic loans in the face of inadequate appetite and forced others to pay steeper borrowing costs for acquisition and buyout related loans.
+NEW YORK Oct 8 A pricing correction in the US leveraged loan market prompted by institutional buyers demanding to be paid more in exchange for taking on increased risk has led to four borrowers withdrawing opportunistic loans in the face of inadequate appetite and forced others to pay steeper borrowing costs for acquisition and buyout related loans.

 Investors have become more selective as a result of macro concerns about China's weakening economy, deflated energy prices, and the Federal Reserve's decision to leave interest rates unchanged in September.